GORAM: Graph-oriented ORAM for Efficient Ego-centric Queries on Federated Graphs: Evaluation

+\tinypara{Initialization performance with multiple data providers.} The second row in Figure~\ref{fig:offline_single} presents the cost when there are multiple data providers (1 to 8).
+We simulate the distributed graphs by randomly assigning each edge of the synthetic graph with 16K vertices to each data provider, which is the largest scale \mat supports.
+For $N>1$ data providers, both \sysname and \elist need to perform the merge sort on $N^{+}$ or $N$ ordered private graphs (see Section~\ref{subsec:cons_and_access}), which leads to more overhead.
+However, the impact of an increase in $N$ is not significant as Figure~\ref{fig:offline_single} shows.
+This is because the introduced workload is logarithmic, \ie $\log(N)$ or $\log(N^{+}), N^{+} \approx \frac{l}{\bar{l}}$.

-Figure~\ref{fig:eval-permutation} compares the cost of \prot{ShuffleMem} construction using \emph{Waksman} permutation network, as adopted in \cite{zahur2016revisiting}, and our optimized constant-round \prot{ShuffMem} protocol, see Section~\ref{subsec:shuffmem}.
+\tinypara{ShuffleMem construction comparison.} Figure~\ref{fig:eval-permutation} compares the cost of \prot{ShuffleMem} construction of an array of $n$ secret-shared integers using \emph{Waksman} permutation network, as adopted in \cite{zahur2016revisiting}, and our optimized constant-round \prot{ShuffMem} protocol introduced in Section~\ref{subsec:shuffmem}.
 The \prot{ShuffleMem} construction is the main bottleneck of building ORAM.
-We can see that \sysname significantly improves both computation time and communication, achieving $17.4\times$ to $83.5\times$ speedups and $97.5\%$ to $98.8\%$ communication savings as input sizes increase.
+We can see that \sysname significantly accelerates both computation and communication, achieving $17.4\times$ to $83.5\times$ speedups and $97.5\%$ to $98.8\%$ communication savings as input sizes increase.
 This is because our method reduces the original $O(n\log(n))$ computation and communication to $O(n)$, thereby showing better performance as input sizes increase.
-Furthermore, unlike Waksman network, which necessitates an expensive switch operation, amounting to approximately $\approx 6n$ communications per layer in the $2\log(n)$ depth network, \sysname only requires shares transmission and \prot{XOR} operations.
+Furthermore, unlike Waksman network, which necessitates an expensive switch operation, amounting to approximately $\approx 6n$ communications per layer in the $2\log(n)$ depth network, \sysname only requires shares transmission and \prot{XOR} operations that do not need communications.